 We are of course not starting from a blank sheet.
 Natural capital is a relatively new phrase to describe how we account for and value the environmental assets on farms.
 It is something the Duchy and our farmers have been delivering for many years whether it be planting new hedges, preserving our valuable uplands or seeking to improve habitat for wildlife.

 The scale of the Natural Capital audit alone is significant; with over 130,000 acres of land across 17 counties, there is a lot of ground to cover.
-Over the last two years, the natural capital team have audited 50% of the Estate and are working with our farmers to agree the most sustainable way to deliver ambitious natural capital enhancement.
+Over the last few years, the Future Farming team have audited the mainland Estate and are working with our farmers to agree the most sustainable way to deliver ambitious natural capital enhancement.
 Audits on the Isles of Scilly will begin in 2023.